 12. Homemade Candles

 Homemade beeswax candles burn longer and cleaner than most store-bought candles and are exponentially better for your health.
-Learn how to make your own with this excellent and very detailed guide by DIY Natural.
+Learn how to make your own with this excellent and very detailed guide.

 When making beeswax candles, you’ll want to use silicone molds as the wax will not adhere to them.
 There are literally thousands of styles of silicone molds to choose from!
 You can find an immense selection here on Amazon.